UCREL/pymusas/docs/docs/api/spacy_api/utils.md

 - __extension\_name__ : `str` <br/>
-    Name of the custom attribute that will become avaliable through `Token._.{extension_name}`.
+    Name of the custom attribute that will become available through `Token._.{extension_name}`.

 <a id="pymusas.spacy_api.utils.update_factory_attributes"></a>